Glyphack/documents/graphql-server-with-go-introduction.md

   }
 }
 ```
-Nice! now you know how we generate response for our graphql server.
-But this response is just a dummy response we want be able to query all other users links, In the next chapter we setup database for our app to be able to save links and retrieve them from database.
+Now you know how we generate response for our graphql server.
+But this response is just a dummy response we want be able to query all other users links, In the next section we setup database for our app to be able to save links and retrieve them from database.

 ### Mutations a<name="mutations"></a>